 - Choi YD1, Park CW, Jang J, Kim SH, Jeon HY, Kim WG, Lee SJ, Chung WS.
 Effects of Korean ginseng berry extract on sexual function in men with erectile dysfunction: a multicenter, placebo-controlled, double-blind clinical study.
 Int J Impot Res.
 2013 Mar-Apr;25(2):45-50. doi: 10.1038/ijir.2012.45.
 Epub 2012 Dec 20.

-- Extracted from the European Commission compilation list, under EFSA validation (ID3870)
+- Extracted from the EFSA health claims application list, under evaluation (ID3870)

-- Extracted from the European Commission compilation list, under EFSA validation (ID3668)
+- Extracted from the EFSA health claims application list, under evaluation (ID3668)

 - Kennedy DO1, Scholey AB, Wesnes KA.
 Dose dependent changes in cognitive performance and mood following acute administration of Ginseng to healthy young volunteers.
 Nutr Neurosci.
 2001;4(4):295-310.

 - Smith I, Williamson EM, Putnam S, Farrimond J, Whalley BJ.
 Effects and mechanisms of ginseng and ginsenosides on cognition.
 Nutr Rev. 2014 May;72(5):319-33. doi: 10.1111/nure.12099.
 Epub 2014 Mar 25.